Greg Slaughter: Barangay Ginebra San Miguel (2013–2020)

 Greg Slaughter was paired with Japeth Aguilar to form one of the most formidable frontcourt duos in the PBA and was dubbed the "Twin Towers".
 In his first game in the PBA, he tallied 10 points (5 of 9 shooting) and 13 rebounds in 36 minutes of play.
 On February 8, 2020 via Instagram, Slaughter announced that he's taking a break from PBA after his contract with Ginebra already expired.

 On February 4, 2021, Ginebra coach Tim Cone confirmed that Slaughter is re-signed with the team after a 1-year hiatus.

 NorthPort Batang Pier (2021)

 On March 5, 2021, Slaughter was traded to the NorthPort Batang Pier in exchange for Christian Standhardinger.
 He became a restricted free agent on January 31, 2022.
 He was unable to re-sign with NorthPort due to contract disputes.

-Rizing Zephyr Fukuoka (2022–present)
+Rizing Zephyr Fukuoka (2022–2024)

 On July 9, 2022, Slaughter signed with Rizing Zephyr Fukuoka of the B2 League of Japan marking his departure from the PBA.

+Manila SV Batang Sampaloc (2024)

+In April 2024, Greg Slaughter was listed as a reserve player for Manila SV Batang Sampaloc of the Maharlika Pilipinas Basketball League (MPBL).
+He joined the Manila squad upon the conclusion of the 2023–24 B.League season.

+Basilan Starhorse

+In July 2025, Slaughter joined MPBL team Basilan Starhorse.
+Sumisip mayor and team owner Jhulz Hataman personally recuited Slaughter.